Geometry

 get_utm_crs(lon, lat)[source]

-Determine the UTM CRS for a given WGS84 coordinate using the area of interest (AOI).
+Determine the UTM CRS for a given WGS84 coordinate.

 Parameters: